EARTH SANGHA | HOME: WELCOME TO OUR WORK AND PRACTICE

 Help us build more ecological-restoration capacity!
 We need to upgrade our northern Virginia Wild Plant Nursery, and our Tree Bank Hispaniola Nursery, near the Dominican Republic / Haiti border.
 Help us grow our nurseries, so we can grow more forests and meadows!
 Learn more ...

 The Earth Sangha is a nonprofit charity based in the Washington, DC area that is devoted to ecological restoration.
 We work in the spirit of Buddhist practice, but our members and volunteers come from a wide variety of religious and secular backgrounds.

 In the Washington area, we operate an ecological restoration program to restore native forests and meadows, stabilize streams, and control invasive alien plants.
 The Wild Plant Nursery is the heart of our DC-area field work.

 On the island of Hispaniola, along the Dominican Republic – Haiti border, we operate the Tree Bank Hispaniola, which helps impoverished farmers improve their incomes and restore native forest.

 In addition to environmental work, we host weekly meditation sessions in Alexandria, Virginia, along with discussions of the Dharma (the traditional Buddhist teachings).
 These sessions are free and open to all.

-If you're interested in volunteering with the Sangha this summer then head on over to our Summer Field Schedule.
+If you're interested in volunteering with the Sangha this summer then head on over to our Fall Field Schedule.
 We are hosting regular nursery work days, and invasives removals.
 Hope to see you in the field!

 To learn more about the Earth Sangha's mission and how we are organized, visit About Us.